wonthechan/2dolist-app/README.md

 node server.js
 ```

-### Functions
+### Features
-- Add and remove as many todos as you want
+- Add and remove as many todos as you want.
-- Edit each todo on separated window popup
+- Edit each todo on separated window popup.
-- Setting a duedate for each todo is optional
+- Setting a duedate for each todo is optional.
-- It shows notification for overdue todos every 5 seconds
+- It shows notification for overdue todos every 5 seconds.
-- Turn on and off overdue notification with toggle-style button
+- Turn on and off overdue notification with toggle-style button.
+- All todos are stored in localStorage, so they are not gone even if you close the app.

 ### Dependencies used in this app
 - [express](https://www.npmjs.com/package/express)